trestikp/MIPS-string-formatting/README.md

 instr: d1 -> "hllo" <br>
 instr: i1e -> "hello" <br>

+instr: e (or anything beggining with 'e') ends the program.

 This program isn't completely fool proof and almost certainly has bugs and things to improve.